 The tubular lip, or labellum, about 2 inches long, was a lovely shade of carmine-red, the edge frilled and touched with that same tan.

 Looking inside the labellum of the phaius orchid will produce a thrill when you see the nun.
-You will get a better view, however, if you part the labellum carefully.
+However, you will get a better view if you carefully part the labellum.

-The column inside resembles a nun, even to the hood upon her head and her two tiny black eyes!
+The column inside resembles a nun, even to the hood on her head and her two tiny black eyes!

 When the last bloom fades, cut the scape off close to the bottom of the plant.